Close

 Can I convert a tourist visa to a business visa while in Jordan?

 No, visa conversions from tourist to business categories are not permitted under current Jordanian immigration regulations.
 You must apply for the appropriate visa type before entering Jordan.
 Attempting to conduct business activities on a tourist visa can result in fines, deportation, and future visa restrictions.
-If you initially entered on a tourist visa and business opportunities arise, you must exit Jordan and apply for a proper business visa from your country of residence (in this case, the UAE).
+If you initially entered on a tourist visa and business opportunities arise, you must exit Jordan and apply for a proper business visa from your country of residence in the UAE.
 The process typically takes 5-7 business days, so plan accordingly.
-Some entrepreneurs mistakenly believe border runs to neighboring countries and re-entry will solve this—it won't, and immigration officials actively monitor such patterns.
+Some entrepreneurs mistakenly believe border runs to neighboring countries and re-entry will solve this issue, but immigration officials actively monitor such patterns and may deny re-entry or impose penalties.

 What happens if my business visa application is rejected?

-Rejection rates for Jordan business visas from UAE residents are relatively low (approximately 8-12% according to 2024 consular data), but when they occur, you'll receive a formal notification stating the reason.
-Common rejection causes include incomplete documentation, insufficient proof of business intent, or discrepancies in provided information.
-You can reapply immediately after addressing the stated deficiencies—there's no mandatory waiting period.
-However, you must pay the visa fee again for the new application.
-To minimize rejection risk: ensure all documents are current, invitation letters include comprehensive details, and your stated business purpose aligns with supporting documentation.
-If rejected, consider engaging a visa consultation service (available in Dubai and Abu Dhabi for AED 500-800) to review your application before resubmission.
-The visa fee is non-refundable even in rejection cases.
+Rejection rates for Jordan business visas from UAE residents are relatively low, but when rejections occur, you will receive a formal notification stating the reason.
+Common rejection causes include incomplete documentation, insufficient proof of business intent, discrepancies in provided information, unclear travel purpose, or inadequate financial documentation.
+You can reapply immediately after addressing the stated deficiencies because there is no mandatory waiting period for reapplication.
+However, you must pay the visa fee again for the new application, as visa fees are non-refundable even in rejection cases.
+To minimize rejection risk, ensure all documents are current and valid, invitation letters include comprehensive company details and specific business activities, your stated business purpose aligns with supporting documentation, and all information across documents is consistent.
+If rejected, consider engaging a visa consultation service available in Dubai and Abu Dhabi for AED 500-800 to review your application before resubmission.

 How long can I stay in Jordan on a business visa, and can I extend it?

-A single-entry Jordan business visa typically allows a stay of up to 30 days from entry date.
-Multiple-entry visas permit stays of up to 90 days per entry, within the visa's overall validity period (usually 6-12 months).
-If you need to extend your stay beyond the initial authorization, you must apply at the Jordanian Ministry of Interior's Residency and Borders Department in Amman before your current authorization expires.
-Extensions are evaluated case-by-case and require: valid passport, current visa, extension fee (approximately JOD 25-50), proof of continued business necessity, and financial documentation.
+A single-entry Jordan business visa typically allows a stay of up to 30 days from the entry date.
+Multiple-entry visas permit stays of up to 90 days per entry, within the visa's overall validity period, which is usually 6-12 months depending on the type issued.
+If you need to extend your stay beyond the initial authorization, you must apply at the Jordanian Ministry of Interior's Residency and Borders Department in Amman or at a local police station before your current authorization expires.
+Extensions are evaluated case-by-case and require a valid passport, current visa, extension fee of approximately JOD 25-50 (AED 100-200), proof of continued business necessity such as ongoing negotiations or project requirements, and financial documentation.
 Processing takes 3-5 business days.
-Extensions are typically granted in 30-day increments for legitimate business reasons.
-Never overstay your visa—penalties start at JOD 1.5 per day and can result in travel bans for future entries.
-UAE residents have successfully extended stays for project completions, extended negotiations, or training programs when properly documented.
+Extensions are typically granted in 30-day increments for legitimate business reasons, and you may receive extensions of up to 60 additional days total.
+Never overstay your visa because penalties currently stand at 3 JOD per day (approximately AED 12 daily or 90 JOD monthly) and can result in travel bans for future entries.
+UAE residents have successfully extended stays for project completions, extended negotiations, training programs, and trade fair participation when properly documented.